t4d-gmbh/Weekend-Out/README_solutions.md

 - _Q.10._ What would happen if you tried to push changes to a branch that has new commits on the remote repository?
 Try it out!
 ---
 > **Solution Q.10**: If you try to push changes to a branch that has new commits on the remote repository, Git will reject the push and ask you to pull (= fetch + merge) the changes first.
-This is because the remote branch has new commits that are not in your local branch, and Git wants you to first locally merge the remote with your local changes before pushing you local changes to the remote (remember: the goal is to always keep a healthy reference).
+This is because the remote branch has new commits that are not in your local branch, and Git wants you to first locally merge the remote with your local changes before pushing you local changes to the remote (_Reminder_: the goal is to always keep a healthy reference).
 ---

 - _Q.11._ What is the difference between `git pull origin main` and `git pull`?